cpjobling/eg-247-textbook/fourier_transform/4/worksheet15.md

 ## Solutions

-Solutions to Examples 5-9 are captured as a PenCast which you will find attached to the Worked Solutions section of the [Week 7 Section](https://swanseauniversity-my.sharepoint.com/personal/c_p_jobling_swansea_ac_uk/_layouts/OneNote.aspx?id=%2Fpersonal%2Fc_p_jobling_swansea_ac_uk%2FDocuments%2FClass%20Notebooks%2FEG-247-EG-3068%20Signals%20and%20Systems%20%282019-2020%29&wd=target%28_Content%20Library%2FWorksheets.one%7C6DB507FF-A52A-442F-8ED4-3BCF0DC3D570%2FWorked%20Solutions%20to%20Examples%7C0827F501-1A74-104B-8EAA-7C96C30F1282%2F%29) of the OneNote Class Notebook or here [filters2.pdf](https://cpjobling.github.io/eg-247-textbook/fourier_transform/solutions/filters2.pdf)
+Solutions to Examples 5-9 are captured as a PenCast which you will find attached to the Worked Solutions section of the [Week 7 Section](https://canvas.swansea.ac.uk/courses/16097/pages/worked-solutions-to-selected-week-7-problems?module_item_id=939107) of the Canvas course site or here [filters2.pdf](https://cpjobling.github.io/eg-247-textbook/fourier_transform/solutions/filters2.pdf)